waynedsz/union_shop/union_shop_marking_criteria.md

 - **Advanced Level**: Full functionality with proper data management and state handling

 ### Terminology
-**Hardcoded data*** = Data that is written directly into your Flutter code (e.g., creating List<Product> with fixed values in your Dart files) rather than loading from external sources like APIs, databases, or JSON files.
+**Hardcoded data*** = Data that is written directly into your Flutter code.
+These are fixed values rather than data loaded from external sources like APIs, databases, or other services.

+**Dummy data** = Data that is often hardcoded or (AI) generated for display or testing purposes.
+It's not meant to represent real-world data stored in your services.

+**Responsive** = Design that adapts to different screen sizes for example different layouts on mobile and desktop targets.
+For the purpose of this coursework, you are primarily developing a web application on mobile view.

 ### Mark Distribution Summary
 - **Basic (30%)**: Essential pages, navigation, static content (hardcoded data* acceptable)